TRIA/P4/dataplane/bmodel/README.md

 ## Useful stuff

 ### Print

-NPL uses print construct to print value of any variable in the program. print command is translated to the Behavioral C Model.
+NPL uses the print construct to print the value of any variable in the program.
+The print command is translated to the Behavioral C Model.
 It does not have significance from compilation point of view. print invocation is called in the C model in the same sequence as in an NPL program.
 Only fields can be printed, no structs.
 Internally, print command works in a similar way as the C printf command.